 Looking at my passport stamps I haven’t visited London in 3 years.
 3 years?!
 I was quite shocked really, considering it’s one of my favourite cities and only 1.15 hour flight from Stuttgart, Germany.

 After a long awaited wait this Easter I traveled solo to London for 2 reasons; a pointe shoe fitting with Freed of London and an educational food excursion. (haha)

 In this post, LONDON IN 48 HOURS, I share exactly what I experience and more importantly (for my foodie fans) 'what I ate' on my little 2 day getaway.

 - Day 1 -

 Landing in the UK!

-After arriving into the UK at 8.15am I went straight to London's High Street on Oxford where I landed in department store, Selfridges.
+After arriving in the UK at 8.15am I went straight to London's High Street in Oxford where I landed in the department store, Selfridges.
 Here I meet Livia!
 From Livia's Kitchen, creator of the incredibly moorish dairy, gluten and refined sugar treats.
 Today happened to be the day Livia's ‘Nugglets’ launched into Selfridges Foodhall, so a quick photo was a must!